isc-projects/kea/doc/guide/quickstart.rst

 This section describes the basic steps needed to get Kea up and running.
-For further details, full customizations, and troubleshooting, see the respective chapters in the Kea Administrator Reference Manual (ARM).
+For further details, full customizations, and troubleshooting, see the respective chapters elsewhere in this Kea Administrator Reference Manual (ARM).

 .. _quick-start: